 - Strollers need to be parked in the designated area south of Founders Park, closest to Bovard Auditorium.

-Regalia (caps and gowns) are available to rent in the USC Bookstore on the third floor according to the dates provided on the University’s commencement page.
+- Student Regalia (caps and gowns) are available to rent, in the USC Bookstore on the third floor.

-Undergraduates who have earned a minimum 3.5 university grade point average at the end of the Fall 2016 semester are eligible to wear the official University honor cords at commencement.
-Eligible students will be contacted by Eric Moore.
+Undergraduates who have earned a minimum 3.5 university grade point average at the end of the Fall 2018 semester are eligible to wear the official University honor cords at commencement.
+Eligible students will be contacted by Student Services.